Code-Institute-Submissions/Real-Estate-Project/README.md

 On the single listing page, below the main image we have some smaller images that open up in a lightbox.
 Lightbox 2 has been used for this.
 At the bottom we have some data like the sqft, the loft size, the price, description.
 Below the assigned realtor we have a 'make an inquiry' button: clicking on it opens up a module, and if the user is already registered and logged in from the front-facing website, the name and email sections of the module will be auto-populated from the database from that user.

+Also, at the bottom of every single listing page, I have added a comment section: if user is authenticated, they will be allowed to comment and take part to the conversation, while a user whose not logged in the website or not registered yet won't have acces to the comment box, but will only be able to see the comments that have been submitted for a listing.
+The same goes for the like/unlike functionality: logged in users will be allowed to like or unlike a listing by clicking on the little heart button on the right side of a listing's page, just below the assigned realtor, while unlogged users will only be able to view the listing's likes.

 When registering for an account by filling all the required fields and then clicking on the register button, the user gets a little message.
 I have used Django messages for this, and formatted them with Bootstrap, and have also added a little bit of Javascript so the message disappears after three seconds.
 I didn't want the user to be direclty logged in after registering, but being redirected to the login page instead.
 Logging in takes the user to a dashboard, that is basically just a list of any inquiries that they have made.